dgcnz/second-brain/docs/100 Reference notes/104 Other/Reinforcement Learning - An Introduction - Chapter 6.md

 It's more computationally demanding but it's more stable and fares better than q learning and sarsa.

+Can also be used as is for off-policy case.

+> [!FAQ]- Why doesn't Expected SARSA off-policy need importance sampling?
+> I wasn't convinced by the slides explanation, so I'll have to check a proper explanation later.
 ## 6.7 Maximization Bias and Double Learning